ignite/cli/docs/guide/token_factory.md

 - Open the `x/tokenfactory/handler.go` file and remove `MsgDeleteDenom` case from `NewHandler` function.

-Good job, this step finishes all of the updates required to remove the delete denom functionality.
+Good job.
+This step finishes all of the updates required to remove the delete denom functionality.

-In the next chapter, you implement the custom logic for the token factory.

-This is a good time to make another git commit, before moving to the application logic:
+This is a good time to make another git commit before moving to the application logic:

 ```bash
 git add .
 git commit -m "Remove the delete denom functionality"
 ```

+In the next chapter, you implement the custom logic for the token factory.

 ## Add Application Logic